 After you open the configuration file using one of the methods described in this section, you are ready to modify the configuration file.
 The rest of this chapter describes basic configuration tasks.
-The last section in this chapter describes how to load the new configuration file onto the router, execute the changes to that file, and log out of the Wireless Router.
+The last section in this chapter describes how to load the new configuration file onto the router and execute the changes to that file.

-3.4.1 Opening the File from the Console
+3.3.1 Opening the File from the Console